Key Takeaways

 Aleo represents one of many blockchain paradigms built to help address these issues as a means to allow all of us to make use of a more equitable and democratic internet as its utility continues to expand and flourish.

-Wthere on our laptops, desktop computers, mobile phones, or a vast plethora of interconnected devices, new use cases for technology and the internet pop up on an hourly basis without us being the wiser.
+Whether on laptops, desktop computers, mobile phones, or connected devices, new use cases for technology and the internet pop up on an hourly basis without us being the wiser.
 The fact remains that we are currently experiencing a global paradigm of technological evolution not before seen in history.

 Regardless, it seems inevitable that with the impossibility of this trend abating anytime soon, that the need for privacy will be second-to-none as we continue to expand and evolve through this technological and digital vortex.